Federated learning: Current research topics

-Federated learning has started to emerge as an important research topic in 2015 and 2016, with the first publications on federated averaging in telecommunication settings.
-Before that, in a thesis work titled "A Framework for Multi-source Prefetching Through Adaptive Weight", an approach to aggregate predictions from multiple models trained at three location of a request response cycle with was proposed.
 Another important aspect of active research is the reduction of the communication burden during the federated learning process.
 In 2017 and 2018, publications have emphasized the development of resource allocation strategies, especially to reduce communication requirements between nodes with gossip algorithms as well as on the characterization of the robustness to differential privacy attacks.
 Other research activities focus on the reduction of the bandwidth during training through sparsification and quantization methods, where the machine learning models are sparsified and/or compressed before they are shared with other nodes.
 Developing ultra-light DNN architectures is essential for device-/edge- learning and recent work recognises both the energy efficiency requirements for future federated learning and the need to compress deep learning, especially during learning.

 Recent research advancements are starting to consider real-world propagating channels as in previous implementations ideal channels were assumed.
 Another active direction of research is to develop Federated learning for training heterogeneous local models with varying computation complexities and producing a single powerful global inference model.

 A learning framework named Assisted learning was recently developed to improve each agent's learning capabilities without transmitting private data, models, and even learning objectives.
 Compared with Federated learning that often requires a central controller to orchestrate the learning and optimization, Assisted learning aims to provide protocols for the agents to optimize and learn among themselves without a global model.